Dansealy5/echo-rocks/README.md

 # echo-rocks

-To Improve is to change
+There is nothing permanent, except change (Nick)